Hyperodapedon: Classification

 Rhynchosaurs are archosauromorph diapsids, meaning that they are reptiles more closely related to archosaurs (such as crocodilians and birds) rather than lepidosaurs (such as lizards).
 Within Rhynchosauria, Hyperodapedon is the namesake of Hyperodapedontinae, a smaller clade meant to encompass Late Triassic rhynchosaurs while excluding more basal taxa such as Rhynchosaurus and stenaulorhynchines.

 Langer et al. (2000) defined Hyperodapedon as a stem-based taxon that includes all rhynchosaurs closer to Hyperodapedon gordoni than to Scaphonyx sulcognathus (a species which was renamed to Teyumbaita in 2010).
 This definition for the genus is reliant on the assumption that Teyumbaita is the sister taxon to Hyperodapedon, rather than deeply nested within it.
 The cladogram below is based on the phylogenetic analysis of Mukherjee & Ray (2014), a study which supports the definition provided by Langer et al. (2000):

 Valid species that were first assigned to Scaphonyx.

 Other studies have nested Teyumbaita deep within the clade of Hyperodapedon species.
 If this is the case, then Hyperodapedon in its broadest form would be a paraphyletic genus rather than an exclusive monophyletic clade.
 As a result, it has been proposed to split up the genus into multiple genera, with one species each.
 Several of the new genera had been used in the past (Scaphonyx for H. sanjuanensis, Macrocephalosaurus for H. mariensis, Paradapedon for H. huxleyi, Supradapedon for H. stockleyi) while others are newly named (Beesiiwo, Oryctorhynchus).
 The type species H. gordoni would be the only species left in the genus under this narrow interpretation.

 The following cladogram is based on the phylogenetic analysis by Fitch et al. (2023):

 Palaeobiology

 Senses

 The skull had large orbits and robust scleral plates, which would have supported the eyes.
 These presumably allowed for a good sense of vision.
 The nasal capsules were also large, assisting the sense of smell.
-Since Hyperodapedon lacked a tympanum, it was believed that they could sense sound by the skin near the quadrate.
+Since Hyperodapedon did not have space for a tympanum (eardrum), they may be able to sense sound by the skin near the quadrate.
 The premaxilla is extremely dense, especially towards the tip, and dotted with clusters of pits.
 These bone was most likely covered in a highly sensitive keratinous sheath.